-Submitter ISSC Executive Office

-Affiliation Interstate Shellfish Sanitation Conference

-Address Line 1 209 Dawson Road

-Address Line 2 Suite 1

-City, State, Zip Columbia, SC 29223

-Phone (803) 788-7559

-Fax (803) 788-7576

-Email issc@issc.org

-Proposal Subject Definition of Restricted Shellstock

-Specific NSSP Section I. Purpose and Definitions B. Definition of Terms

-Guide Reference

-Text of Proposal/ Requested Action (18) Restricted Use Shellstock means shellstock that is harvested from growing areas classified as approved or conditionally approved in the open status and under conditions that do not allow the sale of the shellstock for direct marketing for raw consumption.
-Restricted use shellstock is identified with a tag indicating that the shellstock is intended for has restrictions requiring further processing or testing prior to distribution. to retail or food service.
-NOTE: Should this sheree he adopted it may be recessed to make medifications.
+□ Growing Area ISSC Proposal for 7 at the ISSC 2 Fask Force Consideration Growing Area Harvesting/Handling/Distribution MATTATION CONFERENCE at the ISSC 2 023 Biennial Meeting \boxtimes Administrative Submitter ISSC Executive Office Affiliation Interstate Shellfish Sanitation Conference Address Line 1 209 Dawson Road Address Line 2 Suite 1 City, State, Zip Columbia, SC 29223 Phone (803) 788-7559 Fax (803) 788-7576 Email issc@issc.org Proposal Subject Definition of Restricted Shell stock Specific NSSP Section I. Purpose and Defini tions B. Definition of Terms Guide Reference Text of Proposal/ hellstock means shellstock that is harvested from Requested Action status and under cor direct marketing for identified with a ta fied as approved or conditionally approved in the open additions that do not allow the sale of the shellstock for for raw consumption.
+Restricted use shellstock is ag indicating that the shellstock is intended for has g further processing or testing prior to distribution. to to Section II.
+Guidance Doc Landing of Shellfish from F Public Health Significance In 2017, the US FDA submitted Proposals 17-116 and 17-119 for the purpose of integrating shellfish harvested from Federal waters into the National Shellfish Sanitation Program (NSSP).

-NOTE: Should this change be adopted, it may be necessary to make modifications to Section II.
-Guidance Documents Chapter II.
-Growing Areas .06 Protocol for the Landing of Shellfish from Federal Waters.

-Public Health Significance In 2017, the US FDA submitted Proposals 17-116 and 17-119 for the purpose of integrating shellfish harvested from Federal waters into the National Shellfish Sanitation Program (NSSP).
 The ISSC voting delegates voted to appoint a committee to evaluate aquaculture activities in Federal waters.
 Since the meeting in 2017, it has become apparent that the implications of Proposals 17-116 and 17-119 are not limited to aquaculture activities.
 A Federal Waters Subcommittee has met and identified numerous concerns associated with integrating shellfish from Federal waters into the NSSP that were not addressed in Proposals 17-116 and 17-119.
 The Subcommittee is continuing to discuss necessary NSSP changes for consideration at the 2019 ISSC Biennial Meeting.
 As Executive Director, I am submitting several proposals that I expect the Federal Waters Committee to modify.
 These proposals include 19-202, 19-203, 19-214, 19-223, 19-228, and 19-229.
 The purpose of these proposals is to meet the notification requirements for proposals.
 These proposals have not been reviewed and approved by the Federal Waters Subcommittee or the Federal Waters Committee.
 They address topics and possible solutions that have been discussed to this point.

-Cost Information

-Action by 2019 Task Force II Recommended to adopt Proposal 19-202 as amended: (17) Restricted Shellstock means shellstock that is harvested from growing areas classified as approved or conditionally approved in the open status and under conditions that do not allow the sale of the shellstock for direct marketing for raw consumption.
-Restricted use

-shellstock is identified with a tag indicating that the shellstock has restrictions requiring further processing or testing prior to distribution.
+Cost Information Action by 2019 Task Recommended to adopt Propo osal 19-202 as amended: Force II (17) Restricted S growing areas c open status and Shellstock means shellstock that is harvested from lassified as approved or conditionally approved in the l under conditions that do not allow the sale of the lirect marketing for raw consumption.
+Restricted use shellstock is identified with a tag indicating that the shellstock has restrictions requiring further processing or testing prior to distribution.
 And also to refer to an appropriate committee as determined by the Conference Chair to make modifications to Section II.
 Guidance Documents Chapter II.
 Growing Areas .06 Protocol for the Landing of Shellfish from Federal Waters.
-Action by 2019 General Adopted recommendation of Task Force II on Proposal 19-202.
-Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-202.
-Action by Federal Waters Committee, 2022 Recommendation: No Action on Proposal 19-202.
-Rationale: This issue is resolved by action on Proposal 19-229.
-Action by Task Force II 2023 Recommends adopting Federal Waters Committee's Proposal of no action on 19-202.
-Rationale: Issue is resolved by action on Proposal 19-229.
+Action by 2019 General Assembly Adopted recommendation of Task Force II on Proposal 19-202.
+Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-202.